 The DBS also provides an online Update Service, to which staff or volunteers can subscribe.
 This helps them keep their criminal record certificate up to date, so it can be taken with them from one job to another, as long as they remain within the same workforce (working with adults for example).
 Employers can do immediate online checks of a person’s status, as long as the person has registered with the update service.
 The Update Service is for standard and enhanced DBS checks only (see 4.1 Types of Disclosures).

 A new DBS check will only be required if the Update Service check indicates there has been a change in the person’s status, due to new information added.

 4.3 Cautions and convictions

-Before an organisation considers asking a person to apply for a criminal record check through the Disclosure and Barring Service, they are legally responsible for ensuring that they are entitled to submit an application for the job role (see A Guide to Eligibility for Criminal Records Checks as above).
+Before an organisation asks a person to apply for a criminal record check through the Disclosure and Barring Service, it is legally responsible for ensuring that they are entitled to apply for the job (see Eligibility, DBS).

-Please note that since 29 May 2013, certain old and minor cautions and convictions are no longer subject to disclosure; see Disclosure and Barring Service Filtering Guide.
+Please note that certain old and minor cautions and convictions are no longer subject to disclosure; see Disclosure and Barring Service Filtering Guide.

 4. Regulated Activity with Adults